mimisasouvanh/apidocs/v1.0/api/item_search.md

 which can be either all children when using search, or just the immediate children when using a collection.

-For more info, see [Searching and filtering Items in OneDrive](https://dev.onedrive.com/items/search.htm).

 ### Prerequisites
 The following **scopes** are required to execute this API: